rolin14/react-learning/README.md

 # This course is brilliant!!

-# This course is awesomeee
+# This course is awesomeee 2

+# This a great oportunity for learn moreee

 Curso para aprender **React** basado en proyectos.
 **[Todos los miércoles a las 18PM 🇪🇸 en Twitch](https://twitch.tv/midudev)**